kputnam/stupidedi/doc/Generating.md

     config = Stupidedi::Config.new

-    # Link the "00501" value in ISA12 element to the definition
+    # Link the "00501" value in ISA12 element to the interchange definition
     config.interchange.register("00501") do
       Stupidedi::Dictionaries::Interchanges::FiveOhOne::InterchangeDef
+    end

+    # Link the "005010" value is GS08 to the functional group definition
+    config.functional_group.register("005010") do
+      Stupidedi::Dictionaries::FunctionalGroups::FiftyTen::FunctionalGroupDef
     end

     # Link "005010X222" in GS08 or ST03, "HC" in GS01, and "837"